TheAngryRaven/DovesLapTimer/README.md

 ## More features?
 If you want more features, go and download this dudes app RaceChrono (available on both iPhone and Android), and send the data to your phone, or log it and send it after the race.

-RaceChrono is not a sponsor or affiliated, i just really enjoy the app, but don't like keeping my phone in a go-kart.
+RaceChrono is not a sponsor or affiliated, I just really enjoy the app, but don't like keeping my phone in a go-kart.
 If you are looking for a "proper racing solution", you can log canbus data through the NRF52840, to the RaceChrono app.
 This will allow you to use a much more affordable GPS module, and have a fully fledged data logger.
 You can also send this data back to another(or the same) BLE device to create custom digital gauge clusters!